 The Plan invests in shares of short-term investments and deposits managed by Fidelity Management Trust Company ("FMTC").
 FMTC is the Custodian, Trustee, and Recordkeeper as defined by the Plan and, therefore, transactions related to these investments qualify as party in interest transactions.
-As of December 31, 2018 and 2017, the market value of investments in funds managed by FMTC was \$60.8 million and \$56.3 million, respectively.
+As of December 31, 2019 and 2018, the market value of investments in funds managed by FMTC was \$71.2 million and \$60.8 million, respectively.

 The Plan also invests in collective investment trusts issued by BlackRock Institutional Trust Company N.A. ("BlackRock"), Aon Hewitt Collective Investment Trust ("Aon Hewitt") and State Street Global Advisors Trust Company ("State Street"), all of which are investment managers of funds offered by the Plan.
-As of December 31, 2018 and 2017, the market value of investments in funds managed by BlackRock was \$454.7 million and \$462.1 million, respectively.
-As of December 31, 2018 and 2017, the market value of investments in funds managed by Aon Hewitt was \$134.5 million and \$158.8 million, respectively.
-As of December 31, 2018, the market value of investments in funds managed by State Street was \$5.8 million; there were no funds managed by State Street as of December 31, 2017.
+As of December 31, 2019 and 2018, the market value of investments in funds managed by BlackRock was \$556.7 million and \$454.7 million, respectively.
+As of December 31, 2019 and 2018, the market value of investments in funds managed by Aon Hewitt was \$151.9 million and \$134.5 million, respectively.
+As of December 31, 2019 and 2018, the market value of investments in funds managed by State Street was \$16.4 million and \$5.8 million, respectively.

 The Plan has a Company Unitized Stock Fund, which, in addition to cash, primarily invests in Company common stock.
 The Company is the Plan Sponsor and Plan Administrator and, therefore, transactions related to Company common stock qualify as party in interest transactions.
-As of December 31, 2018 and 2017, the market value of investments in Company common stock was \$192 million and \$271.6 million, respectively.
-During the year ended December 31, 2018, the Plan purchased and sold Company common stock totaling \$25 million and \$49.4 million, respectively.
+As of December 31, 2019 and 2018, the market value of investments in Company common stock was \$249.9 million and \$192 million, respectively.
+During the year ended December 31, 2019, the Plan purchased and sold Company common stock totaling \$26.4 million and \$51.7 million, respectively.

 The Company Unitized Stock Fund has a daily line of credit feature administered by FMTC.
 FMTC received an exemption from the Department of Labor ("DOL") from ERISA prohibited transaction rules allowing credit line interest costs to be paid by the Company Unitized Stock Fund.
-No borrowed funds were outstanding as of December 31, 2018 and 2017.

-Interest costs paid by the Unitized Stock Fund were immaterial for the year ended December 31, 2018 and were included in "Administrative expenses" in the Statement of Changes in Net Assets Available for Benefits.
+No borrowed funds were outstanding as of December 31, 2019 and 2018.
+Interest costs paid by the Unitized Stock Fund were immaterial for the year ended December 31, 2019 and were included in "Administrative expenses" in the Statement of Changes in Net Assets Available for Benefits.